neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 - <img src="https://discord.com/assets/212e30e47232be03033a87dc58edaa95.svg" width="16"> = The bug was already fixed.
 - <img src="https://cdn.discordapp.com/emojis/452493235114213390.png?v=1" width="16"> = The bug is half-way at being fixed.
 - <img src="https://discord.com/assets/3e531d8e171629e9433db0bb431b2e12.svg" width="16"> = Can't understand this report.
+* NOTE: Sorry, link of images are broken now.
+I will fix it later.

 A moderator may also be able to react with one of these if the bug report is faulty or plain bad.

 ### My game crashed.
 What should I do?